 25. Arrange a Team Art Class

 Here’s the one I wish I could attend.
-Hire an art teacher, one who does acrylic painting, or has access to the pottery studio, or just go to one of those ‘paint your own ceramic’ places, or ask your florist to lead a workshop in your breakroom.
-Then invite the whole team to learn a new skill, while enjoying each other’s company.
+Hire an art teacher, one who does acrylic painting or has access to the pottery studio or just go to one of those “paint your own ceramic” places or ask your florist to lead a workshop on wreath making in your break room.
+Then, invite the whole team to learn a new skill while enjoying each other’s company.

 If it is a pottery place, employees can hand-make ornaments and menorahs.
 If it is a painting studio, then have the teacher plan a group painting in advance, such as a winter snowfall scene in the mountains.
-A florist can bring materials so each employee could make a wreath.
+A florist can bring materials so each employee could make a garland.
 You get the idea.
-And once you have this event scheduled, invite me okay?
+And once you have this event scheduled, invite me, OK?
 I love art.

-So, whether you give employees cash, gifts, or simply create an environment where team members can have fun with one another and build friendships, hosting a holiday event is a super way to cement a great working relationship with your team of employees and ensure that ‘goodwill towards all’ extends into 2018.
+So, whether you give employees cash, gifts, an Amazon gift card, an extra day off or simply create an environment where team members can have fun with one another and build friendships, hosting a holiday event is a super way to cement a great working relationship with your team of employees and ensure that ‘goodwill towards all’ extends into 2019.